Kodstugan/kodstugan-gamejam/game/tutorial/1-phaser-setup.md

 Phew, finally, we can get down to actually creating the game!

-Create a new file in your working directory, the same directoy where your index.html file is, and name it game.js.
+Create a new file in your working directory, the same directory where your index.html file is, and name it game.js.
 You can name it whatever you want actually, just make sure it ends with .js and that you load it in the script tag in index.html.
 Now this file is where we will interact with Phaser.js and write all the logic for our game.
 Phaser is a very powerful framework, and you will find that Phaser can and will handle a lot of the more complex things for us, such as drawing our game to the screen as well as all the physics and collisions in our game.
 So the first thing we have to do is configure Phaser.js with our desired parameters regarding those things.

 We will be creating a config object that we can pass to phaser, wherein we have declared our parameters as properties of the object.